k1LoW/gostyle/README.md

 `gostyle` **IS NOT** [Go Style](https://google.github.io/styleguide/go/).

-"Go Style" of [Google Style Guides](https://google.github.io/styleguide) is a great style and we will actively refer to it, but we cannot implement the same rules perfectly, and we may extend the rules.
+"Go Style" in [Google Style Guides](https://google.github.io/styleguide) is a great style and we will actively refer to it, but we cannot implement the same rules perfectly, and we may extend the rules.

 ## Usage